ietf/wiki.ietf.org/group/rats/referencevalues.md

 For endorsement conveyance in general, and for distribution in particular, it would be necessary to design protocols such that either trust model can be accommodated.

 ## Desirable Properties of an Endorsement Distribution API
-As part of the requirements gathering excercise for a distribution API, below are some desirable properties that an API should have.
+As part of the requirements gathering exercise for a distribution API, below are some desirable properties that an API should have.

 - Transport/message independence.
 The producers of Endorsements/RVs would typically be highly compute-capable nodes, such as cloud services operated by supply chain vendors.
 However, the same cannot be said for the consumer.
 A consumer might be a constrained node with an on-device Verifier, where a CoAP (or similar) protocol might be preferred over HTTP.
 Something like a common CDDL data model, which could be transacted via HTTP or CoAP APIs, might be suitable.
 - Support for different trust models (see above) - aggregated endorsement payloads should make it possible to discover and verify the primary sources.
 - Flexibility/extensibility of payload.
 It should not be assumed that the endorsements/RVs are required to be expressed in one specific format (such as CoRIM, for example).
 With suitable application of CMW/media types and negotiation, it should be possible to transact different formats while maintaining a consistent overall framework.
 - Support for consumer-side caching.
 The consumer (Verifier) might prefer to cache Endorsements/RVs locally, to provide better performance at evidence-verification time.
 The API should make it possible to discover and transact deltas between cached and current data.
 (Consider pub/sub mechanism?)
-- Reuse, where possible, of existing RATS designs, eg: [EAT](https://datatracker.ietf.org/doc/draft-ietf-rats-eat/), [CoRIM](https://datatracker.ietf.org/doc/draft-ietf-rats-corim/), [CMW](https://datatracker.ietf.org/doc/draft-ietf-rats-msg-wrap/), [EAT measured component](https://datatracker.ietf.org/doc/draft-ietf-rats-eat-measured-component/), [Epoch Markers](https://datatracker.ietf.org/doc/draft-ietf-rats-epoch-markers/).
+- Reuse, where possible, of existing RATS designs, e.g.: [EAT](https://datatracker.ietf.org/doc/draft-ietf-rats-eat/), [CoRIM](https://datatracker.ietf.org/doc/draft-ietf-rats-corim/), [CMW](https://datatracker.ietf.org/doc/draft-ietf-rats-msg-wrap/), [EAT measured component](https://datatracker.ietf.org/doc/draft-ietf-rats-eat-measured-component/), [Epoch Markers](https://datatracker.ietf.org/doc/draft-ietf-rats-epoch-markers/).

 ## PoC With Veraison Components
 (Possibly migrate this section elsewhere because it's quite implementation-specific).